-As explained in the above discussion, Islamic identity as expressed in the Qur'an and the Sunna is conceived in transactional and weaves together collective/group identity terms and individual/personal identity like the warp and woof of a carpet.
+As explained in the above discussion, Islamic identity as expressed in the Qur'an and the Sunna is conceived in transactional and weaves together collective/group identity individual/personal identity like the warp and woof of a carpet.
 The social scientific field of identity and social formation studies similarly defines identity in transactional terms and sees identity as emerging out of a web of multiple networks of interactions.
 According to Harrison C. White, a major figure in this field, "An identity emerges for each of us only out of efforts at control amid contingencies and contentions in interaction."
 However, "asserting control" in identity formation does not necessarily mean the domination of one identity over other identities.
 Rather, "control is about finding footings among other identities.
 Such footing is a position that entails a stance, which brings orientation in relation to other identities."2 These "stances" or positions are social realities for other identities and serve to differentiate identities from each other.
-Indeed, "the world [as a whole] comes from identities attempting control within their relations to other identities."3 White goes on to explain:
+Indeed, "the world [as a whole] comes from identities attempting control within their relations to other identities."
+White goes on to explain:

 Identity achieves social footing as both a source and a destination of communications to which identities attribute meaning.
 Consequently, without footing, identities would jump around in a social space without meaning and thus without communication.
 Gaining control presupposes a stable standpoint for orientation.
 Identity becomes a point of reference from which information can be processed, evaluated.
-Footings thus must be reflexive; they supply an angle of perceptions along with orientation and assessments that guide interaction with other identities, to yield control.4

-In terms of White's theoretical model of identity and control, the teachings of the Qur'an and the Sunna may be seen to define the Islamic collective/group identity as a "netdom" or network domain governing individual and intergroup relations.5 As such, these divine or divinely inspired rules and precepts also function as disciplines: these are defined as "self-constituting conveners of social action, which each induce an identity on a new level."6 However, despite the sacred origin of these disciplines, the identities that they create are not hermetically sealed off from one another.
+Footings thus must be reflexive; they supply an angle of perceptions along with orientation and assessments that guide interaction with other identities, to yield control.4 governing individual and intergroup relations.5 As such, these divine or divinely inspired rules and precepts also function as disciplines: these are defined as "self-constituting conveners of social action, which each induce an identity on a new level."
+However, despite the sacred origin of these disciplines, the identities that they create are not hermetically sealed off from one another.
 Rather, they are open to different interpretations, which allow people to create multiple webs of network relations.
-As White puts the matter, disciplines provide "concepts about processes rather than about structure in sociocultural life."7 Instead of laws cast in stone, they provide the "stances" or interpretive positions around which identities are constructed.
+As White puts the matter, disciplines provide "concepts about processes rather than about structure in sociocultural life."
+Instead of laws cast in stone, they provide the "stances" or interpretive positions around which identities are constructed.